List of returning characters in Kaizoku Sentai Gokaiger: Shuichirou Amachi

 Professor Shuichirou Amachi (天知 秀一郎博士, Amachi Shūichirō-hakase) is an amateur astronomer and single father to Nozomu Amachi who runs the Amachi Institute.
 He hires the Goseigers as part-timers despite initially being unaware of their actions until he eventually learns the truth and supports them nonetheless.

-Amidst the Zangyack Empire's last-ditch attempt to conquer Earth and destroy the Gokaigers, Joe Gibken and Don Dogoier witness Amachi rescuing injured civilians.
+Amidst the Zangyack Empire's last-ditch attempt to conquer Earth and destroy the Gokaigers, Joe Gibken and Don Dogoier witness Shuichirou rescuing injured civilians.

 Shuichirou Amachi is portrayed by Louis Yamada LIII (山田ルイ53世, Yamada Rui Gojūsan-sei), who reprises his role from Tensou Sentai Goseiger.

 Yuka Yamazaki

 Yuka Yamazaki (山崎 由佳, Yamazaki Yuka) was a classmate of Kai Ozu, who developed a crush on her.
 When she was kidnapped by Glúm do Bridon, Kai as Magi Red rescued her and inadvertently revealed his secret identity to her.

-Amidst the Zangyack Empire's last-ditch attempt to conquer Earth and destroy the Gokaigers, Joe Gibken and Don Dogoier witness Yamazaki comfort an injured civilian with a Magi Red plush doll she had made as a good luck charm.
+Amidst the Zangyack Empire's last-ditch attempt to conquer Earth and destroy the Gokaigers, Joe Gibken and Don Dogoier witness Yuka comfort an injured civilian with a Magi Red plush doll she had made as a good luck charm.

 Yuka Yamazaki is portrayed by Kaoru Hirata (平田 薫, Hirata Kaoru), who reprises her role from Mahō Sentai Magiranger.